June 3, 2014. Posted by Tim Wilkins.

 December 9, 2013.
 Posted by Matt Leskovic.

 Brian Blade says he’s “just the drummer” in the Fellowship Band.
-But this modest man of rhythm has plenty of reasons to boast: we'll hear why on Dec.
-10 at 8:30 p.m., when the group he has nurtured for twenty-five years comes to New York’s Village Vanguard for our live broadcast.
-Bookmark this page to watch live video, or listen on 88.3 FM.
+But this modest man of rhythm has plenty of reasons to boast: we heard why on Dec.
+10 when the group he has nurtured for twenty-five years came to New York’s Village Vanguard.
+Listen now to our live broadcast of this event.

 Blade was raised in Shreveport, Louisiana, and attended Loyola University in New Orleans, where he formed a trio with Jon Cowherd on piano and Chris Thomas on bass.
 When he made his way to New York, Jon and Chris came, too.

 In the Big Apple, Blade made waves in a wunderkind quartet with Joshua Redman on tenor saxophone, Brad Mehldau on piano and bassist Christian McBride.
 He found time to play on Bob Dylan’s folk masterpiece Time Out of Mind, and in the Oscar-winning film Sling Blade.
 He can also be heard on sessions with Joni Mitchell, Norah Jones, and Emmylou Harris, and has played with master saxophonist Wayne Shorter since 2000.

 But it is in The Fellowship Band, with Cowherd and Thomas at its core, where we hear Blade's generous spirit at its best.
 On the bandstand, the group sounds like a family; no one player dominates the mix.
 Saxophonists Myron Walden and Melvin Butler have been with the Fellowship since its birth, and they have found a kindred spirit in guitarist Steve Cardenas, who joins them at the Vanguard and on the group’s fourth album, Landmarks, which will be released by Blue Note in April.